jakob-r/tudo_environment/README.md

 All `make` commands will call `checkout -- .` on each submodule and in the main git.
 This means: **All `make` commands will discard any uncommited changes**

+BB: This sounds scary.
+I guess one should also say the the submodules are not meant for editing.

 ### fetch all newest versions
 ```
 make pull